kshedden/workshops/ds-academy/math_review.md

   _uncorrelated_.
 The correlation coefficient is undefined if either
   ${\rm SD}(X) = 0$ or ${\rm SD}(Y) = 0$.

+- Two independent random variables are necessarily uncorrelated.
+But the converse is not true.
+Two random variables can be uncorrelated, but not be independent.

 - The
   [correlation coefficient](https://en.wikipedia.org/wiki/Correlation_coefficient)
   (often called the _Pearson_ or _product moment_ correlation coefficient) is a